dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/lint-format.md

 ### Customize linting

 SQLFluff is a configurable SQL linter, which means you can configure your own linting rules instead of using the default linting settings in the IDE.
+You can exclude files and directories by using a standard `.sqlfluffignore` file.
+Learn more about the syntax in the [.sqlfluffignore syntax docs](https://docs.sqlfluff.com/en/stable/configuration.html#id2).

 To configure your own linting rules: